 If you’re looking for a quick breakfast spot, and you’re near Noe Valley, head to Noe Bagel.
 They make a delicious bacon, egg, and cheese bagel sandwich, and at $5.95, it’s a great deal, especially considering how filling it is.
 You can also get bagels by the dozen, if you want to stock your freezer with something other than half-opened bags of frozen fruit.

 This spot in the Sunset has breakfast down to a science.
 They have cases full of colorful, pillowy donuts, pastries, and great bagel sandwiches, like veggie, lox, or sausage, egg, and cheese.
-The creamy, salty lox schmear is a standout, and one you should definitely wash down with a Vietnamese iced coffee.
+The creamy, salty lox schmear is a standout, and one you should definitely wash everything down with a Vietnamese iced coffee.